ALIGN-analoglayout/ALIGN-public/DetailedRouter/DR_COLLATERAL_Strawman/README.md

 metal_templates.txt - specifies the metal templates for each layer.

 The rule set is very simple.
 All metals have the same pitch (72nm).
 The poly and fin pitches are also the same.
-The wire widths are 40nm an the space between wires is 32nm.
+The wire widths are 40nm and the space between wires is 32nm.
+Metal end to end is also 72nm and min length should be three times that.